Boise Cascade: Operations

-Environmental stewardship

-Boise Cascade does not own forest lands, so the company procures all of its timber to operate its mills from Federal, state, and private landowners.
-The company's environmental management system controls the procurement of all forest-based fiber for its mills, providing supply chain assurances regarding legality of fiber, exclusion of controversial sources, and compliance with mandatory resource and trade legislation.
-Boise Cascade has earned certifications through the Sustainable Forestry Initiative® (SFI®), the Forest Stewardship Council® (FSC®), and the Programme for the Endorsement of Forest Certification™ (PEFC™).
-Nearly 100% of the wood brought into its mills is used and almost no waste is landfilled; for example, after making the primary products, the bark and wood residuals can be used to heat dryers, produce particleboard, or sold to make paper.

-From a greenhouse gas emission perspective, wood is a superior building product as it sequesters carbon in the structure as well as minimizing the use of non-renewable carbon-based fuels.
-Finally, Boise Cascade's I-joists, which are used in approximately one of every seven houses built in the U.S., use about 50% as much wood fiber as the dimension lumber products they replace.

 Corporate governance

 Boise Cascade's executive leadership includes CEO Nate Jorgensen, Kelly Hibbs (CFO, SVP and Treasurer), Mike Brown (EVP, Wood Products) and Jeff Strom (EVP, Building Materials Distribution).
 The company's board of directors is currently led by Chairman Tom Carlile, former CEO and CFO of Boise Cascade.

 After over-extending into non-traditional areas under CEO Hansberger and young CFO Agee, the company nearly went into liquidation in 1972.
 A management team under new CEO Fery got the company back to basics through the rest of the 1970s.

 After the purchase of OfficeMax in 2003, Boise Cascade separated its distribution and manufacturing businesses the following year.
 The pulp and paper assets of Boise Cascade L.L.C. were sold to an investment firm in 2008, then acquired by Packaging Corporation of America in 2013 and became its Boise Paper division.
 Boise had entered the paper side of the forest products industry in 1958 with a new mill in treeless Wallula, Washington.